Photometer

+A photometer is an instrument for measuring photometric quantities such as luminous flux, illuminance, or luminance.

 Historically, photometry was done by estimation, comparing the luminous flux of a source with a standard source.
 By the 19th century, common photometers included Rumford's photometer, which compared the depths of shadows cast by different light sources, and Ritchie's photometer, which relied on equal illumination of surfaces.
 Another type was based on the extinction of shadows.

-Modern photometers utilize photoresistors, photodiodes or photomultipliers to detect light.
+Most modern photometers detect light by converting it into an electric current using a photoresistor, photodiode, or photomultiplier.
 Some models employ photon counting, measuring light by counting individual photons.
 They are especially useful in areas where the irradiance is low.
 Photometers have wide-ranging applications including photography, where they determine the correct exposure, and science, where they are used in absorption spectroscopy to calculate the concentration of substances in a solution, infrared spectroscopy to study the structure of substances, and atomic absorption spectroscopy to determine the concentration of metals in a solution.

 History

 Before electronic light sensitive elements were developed, photometry was done by estimation by the eye.
 The relative luminous flux of a source was compared with a standard source.
 The photometer is placed such that the illuminance from the source being investigated is equal to the standard source, as the human eye can judge equal illuminance.
 The relative luminous fluxes can then be calculated as the illuminance decreases proportionally to the inverse square of distance.
 A standard example of such a photometer consists of a piece of paper with an oil spot on it that makes the paper slightly more transparent.
 When the spot is not visible from either side, the illuminance from the two sides is equal.

 By 1861, three types were in common use.
 These were Rumford's photometer, Ritchie's photometer, and photometers that used the extinction of shadows, which was considered to be the most precise.